 Does neutering calm a dog down?

 When a male dog is neutered, their testosterone production is limited, reducing their sexual urges.
 As a result, the dog is less likely to perform territorial marking, and his urge to hump other dogs will be lowered.
-Lower testosterone levels also mean male dogs are less likely to roam.
+Lower testosterone levels also mean male dogs are less likely to roam and run away.

 It is commonly believed that neutered dogs have a lower tendency to be aggressive, but studies on this are inconclusive.